 What has changed?
 When military members and their dependents apply for credit cards:

-charges are capped at 36 percent.
+1. Finance charges are capped at 36 percent.

-Credit card issuers can’t charge military service members or a dependent of a covered member more than a 36 percent on in any single billing statement.
+Credit card issuers can’t charge military service members or a dependent of a covered member more than 36 percent on in any single billing statement.

 The law defines finance charges broadly by including both the credit card interest rate (annual percentage rate or APR) and charges for most ancillary “add-on” products such as credit default insurance and debt suspension plans, according to the Department of Defense news release.
 Routine, common credit card fees are excluded from the calculation.

 “The intent is to prevent certain predatory lenders from showing a very low APR upfront and then charging a whole bunch of fees on the back end and artificially inflating the annual percentage rate,” says Christopher Gregory, credit card product management director with USAA.